Jorge Ayala: Background

-Working for Blanco and the Medellín Cartel
+Working for Blanco

 Ayala was considered to be Griselda Blanco's top enforcer.
 He led a small crew which helped him carry out various crimes.
 Rivi's brother, Alonso Ayala, also worked as a sicario for Blanco.

 Killings

-Ayala pled guilty to three killings in 1993, but was believed to be responsible for roughly three dozen murders that took place during the Miami Drug War.
+Ayala pled guilty to three killings in 1993, but was believed to be responsible for roughly three dozen murders that took place during the Miami drug war.

 Johnny Castro

 In 1982, Griselda Blanco ordered Ayala to kill Jesus “Chucho” Castro, one of her former enforcers.
 According to George Cadavid, a Miami police homicide detective, she wanted Castro dead after he had been hired to protect a drug supplier, but refused to carry out an unspecified order.
 However, Ayala claims that Blanco wanted Castro dead for an offense against one of her sons.

 The attempt on Castro's life occurred on February 6 of that year.
 Ayala and Miguelito Perez drove up alongside Castro's vehicle while he was stopped at a red light and executed a drive-by shooting with a silenced machine gun.

 However, the bullets missed Castro and accidentally killed his two-year-old son, Johnny, who they were unaware was in the car with his father.
 Ayala was charged with the murder of Castro's son in August 1988.